 After a ravaging smallpox epidemic on Penn’s ship (he was immune), an archaic turnover ceremony in Delaware, and territorial discussions with Maryland, Penn disembarked and immediately had the town renamed Chester after a suggestion by a surviving Cestrian.
 Penn later founded Philadelphia, which is home to a neighborhood known as “Penn’s Landing” (the city bought the right to use it), 12 miles north of the actual site.

 However, the actual location remains unclear.
 The landing site is, according to the historical marker, a block south from the park where the monument is, presumably at the mouth of Chester Creek.
-However, a block south from the park places the actual landing site along the railroad tracks, near an industrial waste site on the waterfront.
+That being noted, a block south from the park places the actual landing site along the railroad grade on the Delaware River, in an industrial waste site of the Kimberley-Clark plant on the waterfront.
+Thus, William Penn would have landed for the first time in the province of Pennsylvania on what is now a toilet paper factory.

 The state of the monument is rather poor.
 The park and the paths are overgrown, and the inscription on the monument is somewhat legible, as is the Penn family shield.
 The monument reads: “This stone marks the spot where WILLIAM PENN landed October 28/29 1682.”
 It was placed at this location in celebration of the event’s bicentennial.
 Unfortunately, all that remains from this celebration is the decrepit park and its forlorn monument.